-A LIVE PERFORMANCE FOR HIGH SCHOOL STUDENTS THAT EXPLORES RESILIENCE AND MENTAL HEALTH.
+THIS LIVE PERFORMANCE FOR HIGH SCHOOL STUDENTS EXPLORES CYBERBULLYING AND MENTAL HEALTH, AND PROVIDES STRATEGIES FOR RESILIENCE, HELP-SEEKING AND POSITIVE RELATIONSHIPS.
 SUPPORTED BY A Q&A AND CURRICULUM-ALIGNED CLASSROOM RESOURCES.

 Each high school program includes: